 What is Narcan?
 Narcan nasal spray is the brand name of naloxone hydrochloride and is used to reverse the effects of an opioid overdose.
 Some examples of opioids are Heroin, Vicodin, Oxycontin and Fentanyl.

 Are overdose deaths a problem in Kenosha County?
-In 2018 there were 46 toxicity deaths, 35 of them were opioid-related.
+In 2020 there were 49 toxicity deaths, 38 of which were opioid-related.

 Do you need to be a medical provider to use Narcan?
 No, anyone can learn how to use and give Narcan.